 WHAT YOU NEED:

 - Enough flowers for each guest to make a small bouquet or arrangement, plus containers to hold them.
-You can visit your local grocery store or shop online for DIY combos at site’s like Fifty Flowers.
+You can visit your local grocery store or shop online for DIY combos at site’s like Blooms By the Box.

 - Small bud vases (for arrangements) or tissue paper and twin (for bouquets)